At Franklin Vets we are growing our practice and we are always looking for great people to join our team.

 I graduated from Massey in 2004 with a Diploma in Veterinary Nursing and have worked as a vet nurse since then.
 I started at Franklin Vets Pukekohe in 2009 as the Head Veterinary Nurse, had my daughter in 2012, returned to Franklin Vets in 2014 as the Inventory Manager in charge of stock ordering, management, promotions and product lines.
 I had my son in 2018 and after 6-months maternity leave, I returned to this position in 2019.

 I was attracted to working at Franklin Vets because it is a progressive clinic with good career opportunities.

 My favourite part about working here is that I work with great bunch of people.
 My role allows for travel to all eight branches which means a variety of locations and people to work with.

-I’ve been with Franklin Vets for just over 14 years.
+I’ve been with Franklin Vets for just over 15 years.
 I started part-time doing data entry/accounts and large animal reception support.
-The role has grown into full-time debtor management and customer care.
+The role grew into full-time debtor management and customer care.
 My partner and I then decided to move South and I am now the Customer Service Team Leader at Paeroa Vets.